mrogaski/zenref/docs/source/index.rst

 A training manual for referees
 ------------------------------

 Created by Stephen “Axis of Stevil” Lorimor.
+Maintained by Isabelle “Blocktopus” Santos.

 URL: http://zen-roller-derby.xyz